 - 3 tbs sugar

-- 8 tbsp unsalted butter 113 g, cut into small cubes and chilled
+- 8 tablespoon unsalted butter 113 g, cut into small cubes and chilled

-- 1 large egg whisked with a tsp of water, for egg wash
+- 1 large egg whisked with a teaspoon of water, for egg wash

 - Coarse or granulated sugar for tops of biscuits before baking